lanl/phoebus/doc/sphinx/src/contributing.rst

 pull requests into the main branch (over a minimum of 6 months) will be eligible to join as a *Maintainer* of ``Phoebus`` with additional repository access and roles.
-However, final approval of *Maintainer* status will require a unanimous approval by vote by existing *Maintainers*, a necessary step to ensure the safety and integrity of the code base for all users of ``Phoebus``.
+However, final approval of *Maintainer* status will require a approval by vote by existing *Maintainers*, a necessary step to ensure the safety and integrity of the code base for all users of ``Phoebus``.

 The *Maintainers* of ``Phoebus`` consist of the original developers of the code and those that have a demonstrated history in the development of ``Phoebus`` prior to the implementation of the *Development Model* described here.
-Maintainers hold admin access, serve consistently as reviewers for pull requests, and are in charge of the maintaining, deployment, and improvement of efforts towards: regression testing, documentation, science test cases (gold standards), and continuous integration.
+Maintainers hold admin access, serve as reviewers for pull requests, and are in charge of the maintaining, deployment, and improvement of efforts towards: regression testing, documentation, science test cases (gold standards), and continuous integration.

-To maintain their active status as Maintainer, all members will agree to adhere to our Community Code of Conduct and adhere to a Memorandum of Understanding described :ref:`here <mou>`.
+Maintainers are excepted to make a good faith effort to adhere to :ref:`these suggestions <mou>` in order to maintain a supportive and productive environment.

 List of Current Maintainers of Phoebus
 ------------------------------------------